coachCindy/cindydk-6cf1b/content/pages/index.md

     background_image_size: contain
     background_image_opacity: 12
   - type: form_section
-    content: >-
+    content: >
       ## Let's talk

-      If you would like more information about my services and pricing, please contact me using the form below.
+      If you would like more information about my services and pricing, please contact me using the form.
     content_align: left
     form_position: right
     form_width: fifty